FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 ---

-**Nearest Neighbor Method.** *Figure 11-14*.
+**k-Nearest Neighbor Method.** *Figure 11-14*.
 This shows great differences comparing to the others.
 The change of number of data changes the shape of the curve rather than its smoothness.

 *FIGURES HERE*